thesephist/ink/README.md

 Design is always a game of tradeoffs.
 Ink's goals for minimalism and readability / expressivity means the language deliberately does not aim to be best in other ways:

 - Ink doesn't need to be highly efficient or fast, especially compared to compiled languages
+    - However, within the constraints of the interpreter design, I try not to leave performance on the table, both in execution speed and in memory footprint.
+Efficiently composed Ink programs are between 2-4x slower than equivalent Python programs, in my experience.
+Small programs can run on as little as 3MB of memory, while the interpreter can stably scale up to gigabytes of memory for data-heavy tasks.
 - Ink doesn't need to be particularly concise, though we try to avoid verbosity when we can
+- Ink doesn't value platform portability as much as some other languages in this realm, like Lua or JavaScript -- not running on every piece of hardware available is okay, as long as it runs on most of the popular platforms

 The rest of this README is a gentle introduction to the Ink language and documentation about the project and its Go interpreter implementation.
 For more information and formal documentation about the Ink language itself, please see [SPEC.md](SPEC.md).